Look Both Ways (2022 film): Production

-In March 2021, Netflix announced that the film, then known as Plus/Minus, would be led and executive produced by Lili Reinhart.
-Reinhart was previously an executive producer for Chemical Hearts (2020).
+In March 2021, Netflix announced that the film, then known as Plus/Minus, would star Lili Reinhart, who would also serve as an executive producer.
 In June 2021, Luke Wilson, Andrea Savage, Aisha Dee, Danny Ramirez, and David Corenswet were added the cast.
 In August 2021, Nia Long joined the cast.

-Principal photography began on June 21, 2021, and wrapped on August 8, 2021 in Austin, Texas.
+Principal photography began on June 21, 2021, and concluded on August 8, 2021, in Austin, Texas.
 Filming also took place in Los Angeles, California.
-In early 2022, reshoots for the film were shot at the Vancouver Public Library, Pacific Coffee Roasters, and the Acquafarina restaurant in downtown Vancouver, British Columbia.
+In early 2022, reshoots for the film took place at the Vancouver Public Library, Pacific Coffee Roasters, and the Acquafarina restaurant in downtown Vancouver, British Columbia.

 The film was released on August 17, 2022, with a runtime of 110 minutes.